jonmadison/beyond_the_slab/beyond_the_slab.md

 #Other ways I could have done it
 * _Use Raspberry Pi or BeagleBone, add a DB to store/sync unlock codes with a central service_
-* _Use Bluetooth module instead of Built-in WiFi_ (but i was cheap, and in learning mode)
+* _Use Bluetooth module instead of Built-in WiFi_

+^I could have tried the Bluetooth module, but i was cheap, and in learning mode (since then i've acquired the BTLE module :-)

 ---